GSA/digitalgov.gov/content/events/2020/04/2020-04-14-how-utilize-open-source-jupyter-project.md

 slug: how-utilize-open-source-jupyter-project
 kicker: Open Source
 title: "How to Utilize the Open Source Jupyter Project for your Research"
-deck: "technical discussions surrounding data analytics"
+deck: ""
-summary: "In this workshop, we will introduce the Jupyter Project and how the project is being used by the greater research community.
-We’ll discuss how to navigate the Jupyter notebook, and showcase how easy it is to render mathematical expressions using Jupyter built in support for Latex and show how easy it is to wrangle data."
+summary: "We'll show you how easy it can be to wrangle data and engage in technical discussions surrounding data, artificial intelligence, machine-learning models."
 host: "Artificial Intelligence Community of Practice"
 event_organizer: "Digital.gov"
 registration_url: https://www.eventbrite.com/e/100790194184